yolken/yolken-blog/articles/interview_prep.md

 ## Practice, practice, practice

 The key to doing an excellent job in a coding-oriented software interview is very simple- you *really, really* need to practice beforehand.
-The interesting thing about practice is that it's both more effective and more necessary than one would intuitively think.
-Let's explore why.
+The interesting thing about practice is that it's more effective, more necessary, and more profitable than one would intuitively think.

 ### Why it's more effective than you think